chhetri-aryan/SNEAK-/README.md

 # SNEAK-
-It's an MERN Stack E-commerce application for Sneaker heads.
+It's a MERN Stack E-commerce application for Sneaker heads.